KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Provides an exception for System.Configuration.SettingsProperty objects that are not found.

-    throw [System.Configuration.SettingsPropertyNotFoundException]::New("Provides an exception for System.Configuration.SettingsProperty objects that are not found.")
+    throw [System.Configuration.SettingsPropertyNotFoundException]::New('Provides an exception for System.Configuration.SettingsProperty objects that are not found.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Configuration.SettingsPropertyNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Configuration.SettingsPropertyNotFoundException.aspx)